heroiclabs/nakama-cpp/README.md

 `git submodule update --init --recursive`

-## Building

-The build is primarily intended for SDK developers.

-### Build Prerequisites
+## Build Prerequisites

-* git
+- git
-* python 2.7
+- python 2.7
-* cmake 3.10+
+- cmake 3.10+
-* go
+- go
-* perl
+- perl
-* Visual Studio 2015 or 2017 - for Windows only
+- Visual Studio 2015 or 2017 - for Windows only
-* boost - for Windows and Mac, used by websocketpp library
+- boost - for Windows and Mac, used by websocketpp library

 Third party libraries:

-* grpc - added as git submodule
-* boost - must be installed in system and set path to `BOOST_ROOT` system variable.
+- boost - must be installed in system and set path to `BOOST_ROOT` system variable.
+- grpc - in source control as git submodule
-* optional-lite - added to git
+- optional-lite - in source control
-* websocketpp - added to git
+- websocketpp - in source control

 ### Building for Windows